Chapter 5: Miscellaneous Topics on Function Templates in C++

 }

-The idea is to compile the use_template.cpp and the template.cpp files together to first create their respective object files by the compiler and then link the object files together by the linker, as we saw in the case of the non-template version of the add() function previously.
-However, we try to compile will see the following linking error:
+The idea is to compile use_template.cpp and template.cpp together to first create their respective object files by the compiler and then link the object files together by the linker, as we saw in the case of the non-template version of the add() function previously.
+However, if we try to compile we will see the following linking error:

 $ g++ use_template.cpp template.cpp -o use_template -Wall -Werror